French mountaineer Elisabeth Revol was rescued off of Nanga Parbat. Her Partner, Tomasz “Tomek” Mackiewicz was left behind.

-Mackiewicz, who was in the process of making a seventh attempt at an ascent of Nanga Parbat during a winter expedition, was believed to have been sheltering in a crevice after having been afflicted by frostbite and snow blindness, a deadly combination of physical conditions brought on by extreme exposure during high-altitude climbs.
+Mackiewicz was in the process of making a seventh attempt at an ascent of Nanga Parbat during a winter expedition.
+Mackiewicz was last sheltering in a crevasse Revol had placed him in after having been afflicted by frostbite and snow blindness.
+Both of these conditions, together, make a deadly combination brought on by extreme exposure during high-altitude climbs.

-The rescue was conducted buy a team of Polish volunteers, who were airlifted from nearby K2 via helicopter and flown to Nanga Parbat to rescue Revol.
+The rescue was conducted by a team of Polish volunteers, who were airlifted from nearby K2 via helicopter and flown to Nanga Parbat to rescue Revol.

 The team was able to reach Revol, however, they could not bypass the storm that created a barrier between them and Mackiewicz.

 At the time of this writing, Mackiewicz has been declared dead.

 Nanga Parbat is considered one of the deadliest mountains on record.
 It’s nicknamed the “Killer Mountain” and is the world’s ninth highest mountain.
 It is one of the 8000ers, which are mountains that are above 26,247 ft (8,000 meters).

 Many have attempted records on Nanda Parbat and have failed.
 The mountain has claimed many excellent and experienced climbers throughout the years.
 Notably, Nanga Parbat was the mountain that claimed the life of famed Mountaineer Reinhold Messner’s brother, Günther Messner, in 1970.
 More recently, it claimed the lives of Alberto Zerrain and Mariano Galvan in the summer of 2017.

 Zerain was a survivor of the 2008 K2 Tragedy that also involved Swedish climber Fredrik Sträng.
 Zerain, who was on a solo expedition, was the first to climb and descend K2 successfully during that expedition; 11 other climbers would perish.